-Consumer consent for the collection and use of their data is the foundation of the Consumer Data Right (CDR) system.
+Consumer consent for the collection, use and disclosure of their data is the foundation of the Consumer Data Right (CDR) system.

 An accredited data recipient (ADR) will only be able to collect a consumer’s data after the consumer has given consent for them to do so.
 Rigorous consent requirements apply to both the sharing of data and the use of data under the CDR Rules.

-A consumer’s consent is only valid if it is given in response to specific questions asked by an ADR about the particular data to be collected and used.
+A consumer’s consent is only valid if it is given in response to specific questions asked by an ADR about the particular data to be collected, used or disclosed.

 An ADR must:

-- only ask a consumer for their consent to the collection of CDR data that is reasonably needed to provide the good or service
+- only ask a consumer for their consent to the collection of CDR data and for a time period that is reasonably needed to provide the good or service

 - not bundle consent with other directions, permissions, consents or agreements

-- not include or refer to other documents during the consent process which may reduce comprehension, and
+- not include or refer to other documents during the consent process which may reduce comprehension

 During this consent process, the consumer must be able to actively select or clearly indicate their consent for: